 NATIONAL ― On March 18, 2015, Mukhtar Muhammad became the second executive director for the Community Wide Shuraa Conference (CWSC).
 A dedicated volunteer and one of its principal architects, Mukhtar previously served as CWSC’s corporate secretary and director for strategic planning and development, and was a close advisor to former director, the late Imam Thomas Abdul-Salaam (ra), founder of the American Muslim 360 Radio Network.
 Imam Thomas passed away after a prolonged illness on March 2.

-The transition to new leadership has been smooth and steady for the organization founded in 2013.
-In just under two years, the organization has institutionalized beyond its original founding members and expanded its board of directors and implemented operating guidelines to complement its bylaws and other governing documents to help leaders continue steering the organization towards its goal of building a national working intelligentsia incorporating a think tank, volunteer human resources network, and broadcasting platform.
-With only two years of operations, CWSC has begun providing support to other institutions as part of its charter and expect to expand its support with re-granting opportunities for outstanding community service projects.
+Transition to new leadership has been smooth and steady for the organization founded in 2013.
+In under two years, CWSC has institutionalized beyond its founding members, expanded its board of directors, and implemented operating guidelines to complement its bylaws and other governing documents to help leaders continue steering the organization towards its goal of building a national working intelligentsia comprising a think tank, volunteer human resources network, and broadcasting platform.
+With only two years of operations, CWSC has begun providing support to others as part of its charter and expects to expand its support with re-granting opportunities for outstanding community service projects.

 The board of directors unanimously confirmed Mukhtar as executive director after receiving overwhelming support by nomination from CWSC volunteers across the nation.